Laragear/EmailLogin/README.md

 ## 1 minute quickstart

-Email Login is very simple to after installing: put the email of the user you want to authenticate in a form, and an email will be sent to him with a single-time link to authenticate.
+Email Login is _very simple_ to use: put the email of the user you want to authenticate in a form, and an email will be sent to him with a single-time link to authenticate.

 First, install the configuration file and the base the controllers using the `email-login:install` Artisan command.